How to Design an Employee Benefits Program That Works for Your Business

 Some companies follow the philosophy that it’s better to strive to offer all of the essential benefits instead of trying to add “fringe benefits” that might not be as popular or requisite.
 However, this really all depends on the type of company you’re running.

-For example, if you’re a startup that mainly attracts young people in the 20s and 30s, there might be more people who want benefits such as tuition reimbursement, child care subsidies, flexible work arrangements and hours, and pet-friendly offices than those who are already thinking about a retirement plan and how that would be a great benefit to have.
+For example, if you’re a startup that mainly attracts young people in their 20s and 30s, there might be more people who want benefits such as tuition reimbursement, child care subsidies, flexible work arrangements and hours, and pet-friendly offices than those who are already thinking about a retirement plan and how that would be a great benefit to have.

 That’s why it’s so important to remain dedicated to the process of designing an employee benefits program for the long run, which includes constantly keeping your finger on the pulse of what your employees want and how happy they are with what they are already getting from you.